MZAWeb/wp-log-in-browser/README.md

 The first time you call this function with a given $key (string) it will start a timer, and return false.
 You can start as many timers as you want, using different $key values.
 You can ignore the second parameter for this first call.

-The second time you call this function with a given $key, it will return the ellapsed time in seconds since you started the this $key timer.
+The second time you call this function with a given $key, it will return the ellapsed time in seconds since you started this $key timer.
 If you set the second parameter to true, it will also log this value to the browser.

 Example 1: Sequential use, log manually.